EnterpriseDB/barman/doc/barman.1.d/50-recover.md

         the staging path will be removed at the end of the recovery process.
         This option is *required* when recovering from compressed backups and has no effect otherwise.

+    --snapshot-recovery-instance *INSTANCE_NAME*
+    :   Name of the instance where the disks recovered from the snapshots are attached.
+This option is required when recovering backups made with `backup_method = snapshot`.

+    --snapshot-recovery-zone *ZONE_NAME*
+    :   Name of the availability zone where the instance and disks for snapshot are located.
+This option is required when recovering backups made with `backup_method = snapshot`.